open-dynamic-robot-initiative/robot_interfaces/docs/installation.md

     treep --clone ROBOT_INTERFACES

-**Important:** treep uses SSH to clone from github.
+@note **Important:** treep uses SSH to clone from github.
 So for the above command to work, you need a github account with a registered SSH key.
 Further this key needs to work without asking for a password everytime.
 To achieve this, run